Playingtygre/Labb11-Intro-to-MVC/Person_of_the_year/Readme.md

 # Person Of the Year #
-This Application allows user unput to search thru a set list of person of the year.
+This web application allows user unput to search thru a set list of person of the year.
+There are only currently one index page and one results page.
+This was built using .NET core framework, no scaffle was involved.

 ## Author:
 Tiger Hsu <br>